-Investments in Debt Servicing Reserves are held in trust for the Association by the Prudential Trustee Company as security against the 6.625% Eurobond 2038, and the 5.09% secured Bond 2024, and by Abbey National Treasury Services as security against a fixed rate loan of £39 million.
+Investments in a Debt Servicing Reserve are held in trust for the Association by the Prudential Trustee Company as security against the 6.625% Eurobond 2038.
 The reserves equate to one year's payment of interest and principal.

 13. FIXED ASSET INVESTMENTS (Continued)